No items found.

 • Advocacy and empowerment: Social workers act as patient advocates, ensuring their rights and needs are heard and addressed throughout the healthcare process.
 This may involve navigating complex healthcare systems, mediating communication between patients and healthcare providers, and advocating for necessary services and resources.

-This diverse range of interventions highlights social work and the social worker's critical role in promoting holistic patient care.
-By addressing not just the physical aspects of illness but also the social and emotional well-being of patients, social workers contribute significantly to improved healthcare outcomes.
+This diverse range of interventions highlights social work practice and the social worker's critical role in promoting holistic patient care.
+By addressing not just the physical aspects of illness but also the social and emotional well-being of patients, social workers contribute significantly to improved healthcare outcomes through their active listening, empathy, organization, problem-solving, and excellent communication skills.

 What sectors do social workers operate in?

-The diverse skills and range of interventions social workers possess allow them to thrive in various healthcare settings.
+The diverse skills that can support the implementation of an intervention strategy allow workers to thrive in various healthcare settings.
 Building upon the examples from the previous section, here's a glimpse into some key sectors where social workers play a vital role:

 • Hospitals: Social workers are integral to hospital care teams, providing psychosocial support to patients and families, facilitating discharge planning, and advocating for patient needs.